stupot1/tech_test_bank/README.md

 ## System Design

+### BankAccount Class

 * Class to be created with balance varaible tracking the account balance and transactions list that will keep a record of all the transactions that occur on the account.
 * Interaction to the account will be through`deposit` and`withdraw` functions that will take the input of the account, amount and transaction date.
+This will call the Transaction Class : `transaction` function to change the account data.
 * Statement for the transactions on the account can be viewed with`display_balance` function, the output format is shown in the assumptions.

+### Transaction Class

+* Class will contain class functions that are called from the BankAccount Class.
+* Access function is called `transaction(account, amount, date, type)`
+  * Account is the bank account to access
+  * Amount is the transaction amount
+  * Date is the transaction date - if left blank defaults to today
+  * Type is to specify between the deposit and withdraw functions
+* Transaction function will perform the balnce update and append the transaction to the account list owned by the account.

 ## Test Plan